veritrans/go-midtrans/example/simplepay/README.md

 2. Clone and change dir to this example folder
 3. Run: `go build -o main && ./main`

-Visit: `localhost:1234` and make payment.
+Visit: `localhost:1234` and make payment using core API.
+Visit `/snap` to to make payment using Snap.